SBAMP: Sampling Based Adaptive Motion Planning: Related Work

-Unlike prior hybrid planners, SBAMP fits its local SEDS-style Gaussian mixture model on–the–fly from each newly planned RRT* segment, eliminating any need for offline demonstration data, and synthesizes every local controller under a common Lyapunov-function constraint, guaranteeing global asymptotic stability throughout replanning .
-Moreover, by partitioning work into optimized ROS2 nodes that run RRT* in C++ and then simply evaluate the learned vector field (a weighted sum of linear maps) at control rate rather than solving an optimization at each step, SBAMP sustains real-time performance in dynamic, unstructured environments.
+SBAMP addresses all three gaps by fitting its SEDS-style Gaussian mixture model on-the-fly from each newly planned RRT* segment—requiring no offline data—and synthesizing every local controller under a common Lyapunov-style local stability constraint.
+By decoupling RRT* planning from vector-field evaluation (a weighted sum of linear maps at control rate), SBAMP sustains real-time performance without per-step optimization solves.